Ali-Azmoud/flutter_xlider/README.md

 ### Maximum Distance

-this is the opposite of minimum distance, when using range slider, the maximum distance between two handlers can be defined using `maximumDistance` option
+This is the opposite of minimum distance, when using range slider, the maximum distance between two handlers can be defined using `maximumDistance` option

 ```dart
 FlutterSlider(